 Spalding is a Certified Information Privacy Professional/United States (CIPP/US).
 Spalding holds bachelor’s and law degrees from the University of Georgia, where he was a magna cum laude honors graduate and elected to Phi Beta Kappa.

-Tara is Chair of the Communications Section and in her over 20 years in private practice, has developed extensive experience in cable and broadband regulation.
+Tara is Chair of the Communications Section and a member of the firm's Policy Committee.
+In her over 20 years in private practice, she has developed extensive experience in cable and broadband regulation.
 Her practice includes counseling and representation in connection with federal and state governmental matters, as well as communications-related transactions and litigation.
 She counsels communications industry clients on matters such as network access, net neutrality, OVD competition issues, and compliance with the Twenty-First Century Communications and Video Accessibility Act of 2010 and the related FCC rules for accessibility of advanced communications services and equipment.
 She assists clients with transfer of control issues in the purchase and sale of systems, and advises them in retransmission consent and program carriage disputes before the Federal Communications Commission and the courts.
-Her clients include Cablevision Systems Corporation, National Cable & Telecommunications Association, Discovery Communications, AMC Networks, MSG Networks and others.
+Her clients include Cablevision Systems Corporation, National Cable & Telecommunications Association, Discovery Communications, AMC Networks, MSG Networks, and others.

 Andrew Phillips is the Policy Counsel at the National Association of the Deaf.
 He is responsible for providing analysis, recommendations, and counsel to the NAD on policy issues affecting deaf and hard of hearing people across the United States.
 Phillips is heavily involved with the NAD’s work on federal legislation and the rulemaking processes within various federal agencies such as the Federal Communications Commission and the Department of Justice.
 After graduating from Gallaudet University, Andrew Phillips earned a J.D. at U.C.
 Hastings College of the Law in San Francisco where he was a member of the Hastings Science and Technology Law Journal.
 During law school, Phillips interned at the Disability Rights Legal Center in Los Angeles, CA where he worked for the Civil Rights Litigation Project, and later he was a Summer Associate at Fenwick & West LLP in Silicon Valley where he worked with the corporate and litigation groups.
 Phillips is a former Congressional Intern of U.S. Senator Barbara Boxer and worked in her Capitol Hill office.
 In July 2013, Phillips was recognized by the White House as a Champion of Change.

-Michelle Carey is Deputy Chief of the Media Bureau at the Federal Communications Commission.
-In this role, she assists in shaping the Bureau’s policies designed to facilitate competition in the multichannel video programming marketplace.
+Michelle Carey is currently Acting Chief of the Media Bureau at the Federal Communications Commission.
+For the past six years, she has been Deputy Chief of the Media Bureau.
+In these roles, she assists in shaping the Bureau’s policies designed to facilitate competition in the multichannel video programming marketplace.
 Ms. Carey has been involved in implementing key legislation including STELAR, CVAA and the CALM Act as well as developing rules relating to the Incentive Auction.
-Prior to this appointment, she was a Senior Advisor to Assistant Secretary Lawrence E. Strickling at the National Telecommunications and Information Administration (NTIA) in the Department of Commerce.
+Prior to this appointment, she was a Senior Advisor to the Assistant Secretary of the National Telecommunications and Information Administration (NTIA) in the Department of Commerce.
 At NTIA, she assisted in the implementation of a key Recovery Act program, the $4.4 billion Broadband Technology Opportunities Program.
-Ms. Carey has also worked at the Commission in a number of other capacities, including Senior Legal Advisor to Chairman Martin, Deputy Chief of the Wireline Competition Bureau, and Chief of the Competition Policy Division of the Wireline Competition Bureau.
+Ms. Carey has also worked at the Commission in various other senior roles, including Senior Legal Advisor to Chairman Martin, Deputy Chief of the Wireline Competition Bureau, and Chief of the Competition Policy Division of the Wireline Competition Bureau.
 Before joining the Commission, she clerked for the Honorable Hart T. Mankin of the U.S. Court of Veterans Appeals.
 Ms. Carey received her B.A., magna cum laude, from Georgetown University and received her J.D. from the Georgetown University Law Center.

 Hank joined AT&T in 2004.
 He represents AT&T at the Federal Communications Commission on a number of issues including broadband and Internet policy, video and media policy, intercarrier compensation, and universal service.
 He is a member of the Board of Directors and of the Wireless Communications Association International and serves on the North American Numbering Council.
 Prior to joining AT&T, he was with MCI for eight years.
 Hank is a graduate of the George Mason University School of Law and the Georgetown University School of Foreign Service.
 He resides in Arlington, Virginia with his wife and two children.